 Meet the Team

-From the age of fifteen, I started work as an Apprentice for Bell Classics, and so began my journey into love of classic cars.
-At seventeen I was set a challenge by Bell Classics to complete a ZeTec conversion on an MG Midget in just two months!
+From the age of fifteen, I started work as an Apprentice for a local classic car garage and so began my journey into love of classic cars.
+At seventeen I was set a challenge to complete a ZeTec conversion on an MG Midget in just two months!
 It was the beginning of November and the conversion had to be completed by Christmas Day.
 If successful, I could keep the car.
 Long story short – the MG Midget was completed on Christmas Eve…and the rest is history!

 I have lived in Harpenden nearly all my life and have a very different, but thriving, business in London.

 I own a small collection of both older, and the more recent, classic cars.
-I met Aaron and Andy through being a customer of Bell Classics, where I was helped to buy and restore some of my cars.
+I met Aaron and Andy through being a past customer, where I was helped to buy and restore some of my cars.

-When Aaron left Bell Classics, we agreed that the more affordable classic cars were the ones we would concentrate on.
+When Aaron left his previous job, we agreed that the more affordable classic cars were the ones we would concentrate on.
 Andy decided that he also was leaving, and as his thinking and background was so similar to Aaron’s, the three of us agreed to set up Classic Car Solutions.